What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 2. Mission and Vision Statement

 This is where you explain why you exist and what you stand for.
+A clear mission helps shape your business plan overview section, ensuring consistency across your entire document.

 For trades businesses, keep it grounded and genuine.
 Avoid corporate jargon like “market-leading synergy.”
 Instead, use clear language that reflects your purpose.